 NARIC (National Academic Recognition Information Centre) Ireland gives free advice on the recognition of foreign qualifications in Ireland.
 You can find details of over 1,200 qualifications from over 140 countries on the NARIC Ireland foreign qualifications database.
 This information can help registrars, admissions officers and employers understand and assess academic qualifications from other countries.

 You can download a Comparability Statement, which compares your qualification to an Irish qualification of a similar type and level on the Irish National Framework of Qualifications (NFQ).
 The NFQ is a framework of 10 levels which allows you to compare different types and levels of qualifications available in Ireland (read more about the NFQ below).

 Can I apply to college in Ireland if I have a non-Irish qualification?

 Most students in Ireland apply for a third-level college place using the results from their Irish Leaving Certificate.
 In general, you do not apply to the college directly for your place.
 Instead, you apply to the CAO - the Central Applications Office.
 The CAO manages a centralised application system for most full-time undergraduate courses in Ireland.

 However if you have been resident outside the EU you may have to apply directly to some Higher Education Institutions (HEIs).
 You need to contact the admissions office of HEIs to enquire whether you should apply directly to the HEI or through the CAO.

-It is very important to check the application procedure for course, as it can be dificult or even impossible to make changes after you submit your application.
+It is very important to check the application procedure for your course, as it can be difficult or even impossible to make changes after you submit your application.